henrikgb/kitespots-react-ui/README.md

-# Kite Surf Weather Forecast in Rogaland
+# kitespots-react-ui: Kite Surf Weather Forecast in Rogaland

-Welcome to the Kite Surf Weather Forecast application for Rogaland.
+Welcome to kitespots-react-ui, the Kite Surf Weather Forecast application for Rogaland.
 This application utilizes a combination of technologies to provide kite surfers with accurate wind and rain forecasts for various locations in Rogaland, ensuring a great kite surfing experience.

 ## Table of Contents
 - [Technologies](#technologies)